 - Who: Who will be involved in the event (a speaker, panel, etc.)?
 Who is the target audience?

 - What: What kind of event is it?
 What is the scale of the event (large or public, campus wide, small group)?

 - Why: What is the purpose of the event?
 Is it a fundraiser, tied to Roanoke's academic theme or an event that can tie-in with an endowed program, such as Fowler, Jordan or Center for Religion and Society?
 Note: If your event involves showing a movie on campus, make sure you have purchased the appropriate Public Performance Rights from the movie's distribution company.

 - When: Plan a date and time to hold the event.
 Also, ask them to help give a broader scope of other events happening on campus that may not be listed on the web calendar.
 Consult the college's online calendar to keep from planning an event on a date that conflicts with other scheduled campus events.

 - Where: Decide where to host the event.

 - Contact the Colket Center Info desk to find out the availability of a facility.
-Submit an online reservation form to request this location on campus.
+Submit a Room and Facilities Request Form to request this location on campus.

 - If an event is not held in the Colket Center and there is a need for podiums, chairs, tables, microphones and other equipment, contact the Building & Grounds department.
 (You may be asked to complete an online form for your request.)